faucetsdn/daq/docs/developing.md

 Lint checks are performed as part of the `testing/test_aux.sh` script.
-They are extra tricky because they are typically very sensitive to the exact version of every package installed, so they're somewhat unrelaible except when run through a pristine environment on Travis.
+They are extra tricky because they are typically very sensitive to the exact version of every package installed, so they're somewhat unreliable except when run through a pristine environment on Travis.
 An error output of `cmd/inbuild exit code 1` in the logs indicates that something went wrong with the lint checks, but it can sometimes happen locally when there is no problem on Travis (and Travis wins).